Insta360Develop/CameraSDK-Android/README.md

 ### Connect

-You can connect the camera by WIFI or USB.
+You can connect the camera by bluetooth, Wi-Fi or USB.

 > Note: You must do this on the main thread.